pradeep3sep/interviewquestion/README JavaScript.md

 - Call, Apply, and Bind : It is use for `function borrowing`
 - Function borrowing allows us to `use the method of one object on another object` without having to make a copy of that method and maintain it in two separate places.
+- These methods allow you to **change the context of the `this` keyword** in function, which can be useful for controlling the behaviour of functions

 #### **Call**
 - **Use:** It is used for function borrowing.